 Speculation aside, could this have been prevented?

 It’s very easy to say ‘yes’ with hindsight but I think it just goes to show how vulnerable companies and organisations are these days.
 Between relatively simple email phishing scams and more complex hacking incidents, if you do not have strong cyber security policies and processes in place, you are definitely a target.
-It’s important to note that even if you do think that you have water-tight controls, you should still be analysing and evaluating everything, because cyber attacks and data breaches are constantly evolving.
+It’s important to note that even if you do think that you have water-tight controls, you should still be analysing and evaluating everything.
+Cyber-attacks and data breaches are constantly evolving.

 Finally, why was there such a big gap in between the breach occurring and the fine being issued?

-It’s interesting because a lot of the cyber security community have questioned that; for me, I firstly think that it was such a big incident that it needed to be dealt with in absolutely the right way and with the appropriate amount of consideration and investigation.
+It’s interesting because a lot of the cyber security community have questioned that.
+For me, I firstly think that it was such a big incident that it needed to be dealt with in absolutely the right way.
+It needed the appropriate amount of consideration and investigation.
 Secondly, 2020 has obviously had a devastating impact across the board, and economically it definitely needed to be factored into the final decision.
-Thirdly, and perhaps the most important aspect, is that this was the ICO’s first major fine under the EU data regulation GDPR, and as such was always going to be a landmark decision.
+Thirdly, and perhaps the most important aspect, is that in terms of ICO fines, this was the first major one under the EU data regulation GDPR.
+As such, it was always going to be a landmark decision.